-Finding cycle routes suitable for kids in the capital is not the easiest thing.
-You can of course just plot your route using Google Maps’ cycling option, but it’s highly likely that the “cycle lane” will lead you and the family onto congested roads at some point.
-It is possible to cycle traffic-free in London though, so check our nine family-friendly cycling paths suitable for even the youngest members of the family!
+Finding cycle routes suitable for kids in London is not the easiest thing.
+One option is to plot your route using Google Maps’ cycling option, but you can’t really trust the recommended cycle path to be child-friendly.
+However, it is possible to cycle traffic-free in London, so check our nine family-friendly cycling paths suitable for even the youngest family members.

 Types of places to go cycling in London